 - Property damage that exceeds $500 or more

 If the accident does meet the conditions mentioned above, then the motorist will also be required to have a written report submitted to the Louisiana Department of Public Safety and Corrections (DPSC).
 The report has to be sent to the DPSC within 24 hours of the accident.

 The written report should contain the following information:

 - The name, address, phone number, and driver’s license numbers of all drivers involved in the accident.

 - Any information regarding the accident such as the location where the collision occurred, weather conditions, date and time, and any other details that may help.

 If you have any questions about writing this report, make sure to contact your local police station.
 If you fail to report an automobile accident that meets the state requirements, you could potentially face fines and/or imprisonment.

 Benefits of Reporting an Accident

 While a police report may appear to be a hassle, it can be beneficial to protecting your legal rights.
-Some of the benefits of reporting a collision include:
+Some of the benefits our injury lawyer for car accidents sees from reporting a collision include: